Validating the CROCODILE model within the AGORA galaxy simulation framework

-In Figure~\ref{fig:sfr_3}, the star formation rate and total stellar mass are shown.
-Different cooling schemes show very high agreement, likely due to the stochasticity inherent in star formation, as observed in the radial profiles.
-The \gthree run, while not as convergent, shows similar SFR rates and an almost equal stellar mass at $z = 7$.
-Further evolution of the \gfour \textit{Cal-3} runs shows that the SFR and total mass remain essentially equal up to, at least, $z = 1$.
-SFR eventually peaks at $ z\sim4.5$, as most of the cold gas is consumed without regulation by feedback.

-However, we observe several notable differences in the gas-phase diagrams (Figure~\ref{fig:phase_3}) across all our \textit{Cal-3} runs.
-In the \gthree case, the phase does not differ significantly from that observed in \textit{Cal-2} results, with cooling tails and more shock-heated gas than \gfour.
-However, in the latter code, we see a new low-temperature, high-density structure.
-The same structure has been observed in the \textsc{GIZMO} and \textsc{Changa} codes, as in the previous \textit{Cal-2} artifacts in the same phase-diagram region.
-As Section 5.3.1 of Paper III discusses, these features arise from a stochastic star-formation scheme and from the implementation of the pressure floor in each code.
-In particular, we find that for \gfour, this is due to the pressure floor being set by the energy in the SPH Pressure--Energy implementation.
-Changing to a Pressure--Entropy scheme and a pure pressure floor erases this low-density gas and recovers a \gthree-like phase diagram (but with no cooling tails, less shock-heating, and slightly higher $T \sim 10^4$ K equilibrium).
-Another way to demonstrate that this phase-diagram feature is unphysical is to compare it with our cooling-variation runs, in which the feature completely disappears, and the effect of $H_2$ cooling is observed.
-Since in this case, contrary to \textit{NSFF}, metallicity is very low, $H_2$ cooling dominates over metal line cooling, and a slight shift in $\rho \gtrsim 10^{-22}$ g\,cm$^{-3}$ gas can be seen for modes 2 and 3, which include this effect.
+Figure~\ref{fig:proj_3} shows projections for dark matter, stars, gas, and~temperature at $z=7$.
+The~patterns from previous calibrations persist: dark matter distributions are visually identical, gas in \gfour appears slightly more diffuse and less clumpy than \gthree, and~the temperature background remains $\sim 0.4$ dex for all radii, confirming that star formation alone (without feedback) does not drastically alter the overall density structure.
+Stellar profiles show central ($r < 2$ kpc) convergence to $\sim 10^4$ K equilibrium).
+Another way to demonstrate that this phase-diagram feature is unphysical is to compare it with our cooling-variation runs, in~which the feature completely disappears and~the effect of $H_2$ cooling is observed.
+Since metallicity is very low in this case, contrary to \textit{NSFF}, $H_2$ cooling dominates over metal line cooling;~a slight shift in $\rho \gtrsim 10^{-22}$ g\,cm$^{-3}$ gas can be seen for modes 2 and 3, which include this~effect.